 Staff data can – and should – play a key role in informing your approach to D&I.

-A data-driven approach means more accurately targeting the areas of your business that need the most immediate attention – whether that’s pay gaps, distribution of development opportunities, or even absence trends.
+A data-driven approach to both HR and payroll means more accurately targeting the areas of your business that need the most immediate attention – whether that’s pay gaps, distribution of development opportunities, or even absence trends.
 What’s more, keeping an eye on your HR data offers up the opportunity to compare trends and metrics over long periods of time – making it easier to track your organisation’s progress when it comes to inclusion efforts.

 HR software with in-depth data analytics tools, such as a diversity dashboard and reporting functionality, can offer an efficient way to identify and analyse key metrics such as salary averages, pay gaps, and diversity ratios.
 If you have the HR software to see important workforce data at a glance, you can focus in on the areas where change is needed most